DaProphet76/Rift-Breakers-Codex/world_bible/prologue/chapter_00.md

 Some awakened.
 Not kings.
 Not lords.
-People from streets like mine.
+But random people.
+Some from streets like mine.

 Demons learned they could die.